smartsrh/xjtubachelor/README.md

 ## Introduction

-This is a fast, simple template for Xi'an Jiao Tong University Bachelor thesis 2016.
+This is a fast, simple template for Xi'an Jiaotong University Bachelor thesis 2016.

 The following packages are included in `xjtubachelor.cls`.